Gotsira/chatapplication/README.md

 ![](http://i.imgur.com/vM4Ogzu.jpg)

-- You can chat 1:1 by selecting one of your friend in the friend list and click the **NEW CHAT** button.
+- You can chat 1:1 by selecting one of your friend in the friend list and click the **CHAT NOW** button.

 ![](http://i.imgur.com/rmM73es.jpg)